 When it comes to managing pest weeds and feral animals, we responsible for:

-- Ensuring that pest plants and animals are controlled within Council area as outlined in the Biosecurity Act 2014
+- ensuring that pest plants and animals are controlled within the TRC area as outlined in the Biosecurity Act 2014

-- Preventing the introduction and spread of declared plants and animals within this local government area
+- preventing the introduction and spread of declared plants and animals within the TRC area

 This includes taking all reasonable and practical measures to manage invasive species and to prevent spread to neighbouring properties by taking proactive steps to prevent incursions or incidents.

 Typically biosecurity risks can be reduced by managing pests and diseases that may have negative impacts on neighbouring properties.
 This includes:

 - carefully examining animals before transporting them to ensure they are not carrying pests or diseases that could affect agricultural industries

 - spelling animals for a minimum of seven days when moving from infested areas to allow seed to pass